Mock Trial: Session B

 Overnight Camp - $750

-Students may want to bring a flash drive to save their written arguments and statements.
-A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.
+Students will be expected to dress professionally for the final day of mock trials.
+A more detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.